Greenvale, New York: Geography

 According to the United States Census Bureau, the CDP has a total area of 0.3 sqmi, all land.

 Greenvale is located mainly within the Town of North Hempstead, while a small portion is located in the Town of Oyster Bay.

+Topography

+Like the rest of Long Island's North Shore, Greenvale is situated on a terminal moraine, known as the Harbor Hill Moraine.
+This terminal moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn and East Hills; Harbor Hill is the highest geographic point in Nassau County.

 Drainage

 According to the United States Geological Survey and the United States Environmental Protection Agency, Greenvale is located within the Hempstead Harbor Watershed, which itself is located within the larger Long Island Sound/Atlantic Ocean Watershed.

+Climate

+According to the Köppen climate classification, Greenvale has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.